 have been and may be run up to full load.

-10.12.4.2 In the event that a Performance Test or Sound Level Test has been conducted on the Units within the Installation Period and corrective measures or modifications have been performed, if Purchaser elects to conduct a retest in accordance with Section 10.12.8, it shall conduct such retest within thirty (30) days of the completion of such corrective measures or modifications.
+10.12.4.2 In the event that a Performance Test has been conducted on the Units within the Installation Period and corrective measures or modifications have been performed, if Purchaser elects to conduct a retest in accordance with Section 10.12.8, it shall conduct such retest within thirty (30) days of the completion of such corrective measures or modifications.

 Unit performance shall not be adjusted for degradation unless such Unit has been operated for more than two hundred (200) operating hours at the time of conduct of the initial Performance Test.
 Operating hours necessary to diagnose the Unit’s failure to operate in accordance with the requirements of this Agreement shall not be added to the hour count.
 Operating hours associated with the conduct of Performance Tests, shall be added to the hour count.
 Methods of correcting for degradation shall be set out in the Performance Test Procedures.